navedosmani/SPFx-Room-Booking-/README.md

 - FullCalendar Recurrent events parsing
 - Reading external calendars from Azure API using HttpClient and not SPHttpClient
 - Reading Graph calendars and modifying permissions
+- Implementing the Settings panel using Fluent UI
+- Implementing the Legend component

 Terminal Commands